tfausak/tfausak.github.io/_posts/2012-09-04-delay-safari-extension.md

 [Delay][6] is a Safari extension that delays the loading of time-wasting websites.
 It's very simple.
-Set up a list of hostnames to blacklist and they'll be delayed by however long you want.
+Set up a list of hostnames to blacklist and they'll be delayed for however long you want.
 When you visit a site that matches the blacklist, it will hide the whole page and show a countdown timer instead.
 The timer only runs when the window has focus, so you can't open a bunch of tabs to sidestep